List of Hill Street Blues characters: Chief Fletcher Daniels

 The chief of police – formerly an inspector and the captain of the 23rd Precinct – has many officers reporting to him, but he seems to pay special attention to Frank, partly because he had worked with Frank before he became chief and partly because Hill Street is the most dangerous precinct in the city.
 Daniels respects Furillo's integrity, though it often frustrates him as it interferes with what he considers effective policy or political expediency.
 Several times he accuses Frank of disloyalty.
 Though not provably corrupt, Daniels is an opportunist and a cheap politician with very little conscience.
-Because of his traditional approach to police work (which includes a lack of interest in the civil rights of suspects), Daniels finds a kindred spirit in Howard Hunter, though Hunter is not always within the Chief's inner echelon (by the end of the series, Hunter disdains Daniels and tells Buntz "Daniels doesn't care one bit about people like you and I").
-Ray Calletano finds the Chief particularly irritating.
+Because of his traditional approach to police work (which includes a lack of interest in the civil rights of suspects), Daniels finds a kindred spirit in Howard Hunter, though Hunter is not always within the Chief's inner echelon.
+(By the end of the series, Hunter disdains Daniels and tells Buntz "Daniels doesn't care one bit about people like you and I.") Ray Calletano finds the Chief particularly irritating.
+Daniels also never remembers Henry’s last name, often calling him every other name with “Gold” as a prefix.
 Daniels is often concerned about the status of racial diversity in the department, though his worry is related solely to the image of the department rather than to a genuine concern for civil rights.
 Daniels' wife is first referred to as Anne, then as Cora.
 His wife eventually divorces him, after which he sexually harasses Detective Mayo and tries to have her fired when she rejects his advances.
 Despite this, at the beginning of season 6, Mayo has begun a romantic relationship with Daniels, though she soon breaks it off.